MrJack91/web-server-backup/README.markdown

     30 4 * * * root /usr/local/web-server-backup/backup.sh > /dev/null

 So, take the above example, change the email address, etc., save it to a text file, and place it in `/etc/cron.d/`.
 That should do it.

+__Or__ you can run the script with:

+    bash /usr/local/web-server-backup/backup.sh